juttle/juttle/test/runtime/specs/juttle-spec/expressions/dot-operator-rvalue-modules.spec.md

 ### Errors

-  * CompileError: variable 'r' is not exported by module m
+  * CompileError: 'r' is not exported by module m

 ## Produces an error when used on a module, accessing a subgraph